Andes Field Camp

 Prof. Graciela Vujovich

-Schedule for 2009 (Schedule for 2013 will be similar) - Includes travel - students can extend the beginning or end of the trip for personal time to tour.
+Schedule for previous years (Schedule for 2015 will be similar) - Includes travel - students can extend the beginning or end of the trip for personal time to tour.
 Course officially begins and ends in Buenos Aires.
-The example schedule below is from 2009.
+The example schedule below is from previous years.
 The exercises will be the same but the some of the dates may change.

 July 4 - Leave US - almost all flights leave at night